Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 };
 ```

-The same xaml code is,
+The equivalent XAML code is as follows:

 ```xml
 <Selector x:TypeArguments="Color" Normal="Black" Pressed="Blue" Disabled="Red"/>
 ```

-Selectors works when the control state is enabled in a View.
-Control state are enabled for all controls in Tizen.NUI.Components by default, but not for those in Tizen.NUI.BaseComponents, such as View and TextLabel.
-If you want to enable control state for them, please set EnableControlState property to true.
+The selectors work when the control state is enabled in a `View`.
+By default, the control state is enabled for all controls in `Tizen.NUI.Components` and not for the controls in `Tizen.NUI.BaseComponents`, such as `View` and `TextLabel`.
+If you want to enable a control state for them, set the `EnableControlState` property to `true`:

 ```xml
 <ViewStyle x:Key="viewColoredByTouch" EnableControlState="true">